Moist and fruity blackberry muffins bursting with summer flavours.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Two: Gently mix the wet ingredients into the dry ingredients then fold in the blackberries.
-The secret to a lovely muffin is not to over mix the batter.
+Three: Gently mix the wet ingredients into the dry ingredients then fold in the blackberries and lemon zest.
+The secret to a lovely muffin is not to over-mix the batter.

-Four: Spoon the batter into the prepared muffin tin and bake in the oven for 18 minutes.
-Drizzle with the glaze.
+Four: Spoon the batter into 12 muffin cases and bake in the oven for 16-18 minutes.

 🍴 Serving suggestions

-The muffins are easily transportable, so a great choice for picnics, beach BBQs and charity bake sales.
+The muffins are easily transportable too, so they're a great choice for picnics, beach BBQs, and bake sales.

 📖 Variations